Why Is My Radiator Cold At Bottom?

 Without filters, heating sludge can build up quickly.

-But, typically it will take years (assuming filters are not fitted to your heating system) for sludge to cause severe problems, like radiators not heating up correctly.
+But, typically it will take years (assuming filters are not fitted to your heating system) for sludge to cause severe problems, like a radiator not heating up correctly.

-Those living in hard water areas are going to be affected much more than those in soft-moderate areas – there are less minerals in water in soft-moderate areas.
+Those living in hard water areas are affected much more than those in soft-moderate areas, which have fewer minerals in the water.

 Check this map.
 If you live in a hard water area, there’s a good chance limescale has become a problem.